 Tailoring your approach to recruitment

-Every business is different, and as the manager, it’s beneficial to tailor your approach to recruitment based on the kind of company you own and the roles you have available.
+Every business is different, and as the manager, it’s beneficial to tailor your recruitment marketing approach based on the kind of company you own and the roles you have available.
 You should recruit for positions that are essential for your business and consider your options carefully before you make a decision.
 In some cases, offering permanent contracts is the way to go, but there may be alternatives that are better suited to your organization.
 If you work on short-term projects or you have a seasonal business, for example, recruiting temporary staff using Prim Software or outsourcing specific tasks may be a better option.
 If you run a shop, for example, and you want your books to be managed effectively, you probably don’t want or need to create an accounts team.
 In this case, using an external agency or an individual who works on a freelance basis could save you money while ensuring you have access to the services you need.

 If you are advertising for new employees, think about how you can go about attracting the most talented candidates.
 Consider where and how you’re going to advertise the posts and think about your ideal candidate.
 Where would that person look for jobs?
 If you’re hiring people with specific skills or a niche interest, it’s worth contacting specialist recruiters and using websites that are dedicated to that field of expertise.